 Monte Biaina 1413 m

 Monte Biaina 1413 m is an interesting elevation located to the South of the villages of San Giovanni al Monte and Marcarie.
-It is a mountain made up of a long wooded ridge supported by high and steep rocky walls facing East that dominate the road leading from Arco to San Giovanni al Monte, while the wooded West face overlooks the Val Lomasone.
+It is a mountain made up of a long wooded ridge supported by high and steep rocky walls facing East that overhelming the road joining Arco to San Giovanni al Monte, while the wooded West face overlooks the Val Lomasone.

 This ridge is oriented in a North-South direction and is the continuation towards the South of the Monte Brento summit ridge.
 Covered by a dense forest, at first of lush beech trees and then of firs, it's crossed by the Normal route of ascent to the summit.
 On the described rock walls facing East there are some difficult climbing routes.